|

 Bruni quoted the Pope as follows:

-"'There are absolutely no grounds for considering homosexual unions to be in
+"'There are absolutely no grounds for considering homosexual unions to

 any way similar or even remotely analogous to God's plan for marriage and